WaleeTheRobot/order-flow-bot/README.md

 The below is currently the included strategy for OrderFlowBot and can be used as an example to add any other strategies.
 Note that there is a check to not re-enter on the same bar so a strategy doesn't re-enter on the same bar.
 This will prevent multiple entries on a bar, to prevent any false entries.

+The Long and Short buttons are used with a selected strategy to look for long or short entries.
+Selecting both will look for both long and short entries.
+Selecting only one will look for that specific entry.

 ### Stacked Imbalances

 This strategy looks if a bar is bullish or bearish and will enter if ask or bid stacked imbalances are found.